TPPSellinger/eSMC/README.md

 Application to simulated data (For advanced user or Unix user ) :

 Step three : Download our simulator escrm (https://github.com/TPPSellinger/escrm).
-Compile the code or use the executable for Unix machine (help to compîle can be found on https://github.com/scrm/scrm )
+Compile the code or use the executable for Unix machine (help to compile can be found on https://github.com/scrm/scrm )

 Step 3.5 : If using a different simulator, output file  might be in a different format as the one of ms. Hence, output must be process into a multihetsep file (https://github.com/stschiff/msmc/blob/master/guide.md) or into a file in the ms format.